Mental Toughness in Youth Soccer Isn't What You Think

 Sacrifice their mental health in the name of performance

 That’s not toughness.
-That’s just harmful.
+That’s harmful.

 There’s a difference between productive discomfort and destructive pain.